hovermind/XF/xf-anatomy.md

 ## Relationship between classes, properties, and XML
 * a Xamarin.Forms class (such as ContentPage or Label) appears in the XAML file as an XML element
 * properties of class appear as XML attributes
+* for properties of more complex types, converters are used for parsing the XAML.
+These are classes in Xamarin.Forms that derive from `TypeConverter`